smapiot/piral/src/framework/piral-base/README.md

 ## Getting Started

-Creating your own Piral app based on `piral-base` is **not recommended**.
+Creating your own Piral app based on `piral-base` is in general **not recommended**.

 The only exception is when a Piral-fork that is based on another technology than React should be created.
-In any other case please look at `piral-core` or the full `piral` framework.
+In any other case please look at `piral-core` library or the full `piral` framework.

 More information can be found in our [documentation at the Piral website](https://docs.piral.io).

+## Available Options

+By default, the loading of pilets assumes standard metadata.
+In general, however, the `loadPilet` option allows to bring in other ways.

+One example of using `loadPilet` to extend Piral beyond its initial capabilities is to use SystemJS for loading the pilets.

 ## License